Running the Extension

 Publishing the extension

 The extension is currently hosted on the Visual Studio Marketplace under Nick Rucinski's account(tur45021@temple.edu).
-The publisher id is "capstone-team-2.temple-capstone-clover" and the name of the extension is "Temple Capstone Clover".
+The publisher id is "capstone-team-2.tu-clover" and the name of the extension is "CLOVER HCI".

 The extension can either be updated from the command line by running